-Cherríe Moraga is a co-editor of This Bridge Called My Back: Writings by Radical Women of Color, republished in a new edition by SUNY Press in 2015.
-As a political and literary essayist, she has published several collections of writings, including A Xicana Codex of Changing Consciousness—Writings 2000-2010.
-Moraga is the recipient of the United States Artist Rockefeller Fellowship for Literature, the American Studies Association Lifetime Achievement Award, and the Lambda Foundation’s “Pioneer” award, among many other honors.
+Born in Los Angeles, and raised two blocks from the San Gabriel Mission, Cherríe Moraga is an internationally recognized poet, playwright, essayist and memoirist.
+She began work as professional writer as a co-editor (with Gloria Anzaldúa) of the avant-garde feminist anthology, This Bridge Called My Back: Writings by Radical Women of Color.
+As a political and literary essayist, she has published several collections of writings, including: A Xicana Codex of Changing Consciousness; Loving in The War Years: Lo que nunca pasó por sus labios; The Last Generation; and, Waiting in the Wings: Portrait of a Queer Motherhood.
+Moraga is the recipient of the United States Artist Rockefeller Fellowship for Literature, the American Studies Association Lifetime Achievement Award, and the Lambda Foundation’s “Pioneer” award, among other honors.

 Copyright © 2016 Makers | All Rights Reserved | Part of AOL-HuffPost Lifestyle